YJazzar/Electron-MediaPlayer/README.md

 - [ ] Have a button to add a YouTube playlist (or individual video) to the player
   - [ ] the user might need to choose whether he wants to add the url link to a file, download the actual video, or any other action (that I might think of later).

+#### React-Player Changes and features to include:
+- [ ] Find ways to avoid displaying anything with the react-player if it is an audio file (only the seek function will be required)
+- [ ] Find a way to have the PlayerPanel extend all the way to the rest of the screen
+- [ ] Find a way to make a functional seek slider (possibly through svg drawings)

 # Daily log:

+### 5/11/2020:
+- Added the first successful React-Player tag.
+- Now the player can functionally play any media file (tested on .mp3 and .mp4 so far)
+- Still needs work on styling the actual window the video/audio is displayed

+### 5/10/2020:
+- Added the class TableEvents.js.
+- Setup the basic actions to full up the table from the readDirectory() response
+- Changed css styling
+- Changed some import file paths to become easier for future changes
+- Converted the old html index.html into a new react-based structure (new file: App.jsx)
+- Added an HTML logger wrapper to allow the web-pages portion of the application to log to console

+### 5/9/2020:
+- Experimented with readDirectory() and promptFiles() to try and convert them from async functions to regular ones.
+- Ended up with disallowing babel from transpiling .js code, and only transpile react files (.jsx)
+- Added more elements within the config file and started changing imports according to the config.

 ### 5/8/2020:
 - Changed the file structure of the code from the ground up to allow adding react into the program.
 - Added Babel, ReactJS, and Gulp as dependencies.